 12) Bean And Cheese Burritos

-Canned beans are not really a pantry staple in my house because they go so quickly.
-Heat the beans and mash them, mix in some cheese, put the mixture into tortillas, and then toast them with the seams facing down.
-Add any extra: sautéed onions, a few jalapeño slices, leftover chicken.
-It’s inexpensive, easy to make, and packs well for travel if you’re eating in two shifts.
+Canned beans might not be a pantry staple in my house because they go so fast.
+Just add heat, mash the beans with some cheese, put the mix into torillas then toast them seams down.
+You can add extras like sautéed onions, some jalapeños, leftover chicken.
+They’re cheap, easy to prep and really useful for traveling if you’re working double shifts.

 13) Tomato Soup And Grilled Cheese